MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/06-conclusion.md

 - "What do I do after the workshop to apply what I learned and keep learning more?"
 - "Where can I learn more coding skills?"
 - "How do I deal with coding errors (i.e. debug)?"
-- "What resources are there at the University of Michigan?"
+- "What other coding resources do we have at Cornell?"
 - "What other coding concepts should I learn?"
 objectives:
-- "Learn how to get help with code via the Internet and at the University of Michigan."
+- "Learn how to get help with code via the Internet and at Cornell"
 - "Learn about other coding concepts that would be good to learn in the future."
 keypoints:
   - "When it comes to trying to figure out how to code something, and debugging, Internet searching is your best friend."
-  - "There are several resources at the University of Michigan that you can take advantage of if you need help with your code."
+  - "There are several resources at Cornell that you can take advantage of if you need help with your code."
   - "We didn't have time to cover all important coding concepts in this workshop, so definitely continue trying to learn more once you get comfortable with the material we covered."
   - "There are often packages and tools that you can leverage to perform domain-specific analyses, so search for them!"
 ---